hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 these large arrays of numbers, and outputs the correct label from our set of categories, e.g. "baby".

-{{< figure src="/images/projects/placeholder.svg" title="TODO: The image classification problem." >}}
+{{< figure src="/images/writing/artistic-style-transfer/image-classification-problem.png" title="TODO: The image classification problem." >}}

 How might we write such a classification function?
 One naïve approach would be to hardcode some characteristics of babies (such as large heads, snotty noses, rounded cheeks, ...) into our function.
 But even if you knew how to do this, what if you then wanted to look for cars?
 What about different kinds of cars?
-What about worms?
+What about toothbrushes?
 What if our set of $K$ categories became arbitrarily large and nuanced?

 To further complicate the problem, note that any slight change in the situation under which the image was captured (illumination, viewpoint,